Yulia Navalnaya: Personal life

 In the summer of 1998, while on vacation in Turkey, Navalnaya met Alexei Navalny, a lawyer, also a resident of Moscow.
-In 2000, she and Navalny were married, and the couple had a daughter and a son.
+In 2000, she and Navalny were married, and the couple had a daughter Daria Navalnaya and a son Zakhar.
 She helped her husband's parents in their business related to basket weaving.
 After 2007, Navalnaya did not officially work anywhere, calling herself "the main one in matters of everyday life and raising children."

+Aside from her native Russian, Navalnaya is fluent in English.

-Additionally, Nalanaya revealed in a September 2025 interview with The Sydney Morning Herald that she was also poisoned with deadly nerve agent, Novichok, although not as severely as Alexei Navalny.
+Additionally, Navalnaya revealed in a September 2025 interview with The Sydney Morning Herald that she was also poisoned with deadly nerve agent, Novichok, although not as severely as Alexei Navalny.

+Since her husband's death, she runs Navalny's YouTube channel.

 Navalnaya was prevented from seeing her husband for two years leading up to his death.
 On 16 February 2024, the Russian prison service announced that Navalny had died in prison.
 The vast majority of the international community, including physicians, forensic experts, and other experts, believe that he was murdered.
+In September 2025, she uploaded a video on X (formerly Twitter) that claimed that 2 labs independent of each other concluded Navalny was poisoned prior to his death.